-- 17. Focus on Spelling-PH: Some children find this spelling pattern difficult, this should make it easier. - 18.
+- 16. Plurals: Nouns ending in O. - 17.
+Focus on Spelling-PH: Some children find this spelling pattern difficult, this should make it easier. - 18.
 Gender: Please learn any you didn't know and complete the test. - 19.
 Timed English Paper: It's a good idea to set time aside for this in a quiet room without interruptions.
 Please mark and feed back quickly.